CloudByteStorages/blog/_posts/2016-06-05-OpenStack-NFS-Driver-Configuration-with-CloudByte-NFS-volume.md

 The following options are supported in OpenStack NFS driver:

 - nfs_mount_attempts = 3
-  -(IntOpt) The number of attempts to mount nfs shares before raising an error.
+  - (IntOpt) The number of attempts to mount nfs shares before raising an error.
 At least one attempt will be made to mount an nfs share, regardless of the value specified.

 - nfs_mount_options = None
-  -(StrOpt) Mount options passed to the nfs client.
+  - (StrOpt) Mount options passed to the nfs client.
 See section of the nfs man page for details.

 - nfs_mount_point_base = $state_path/mnt
   - (StrOpt) Base dir containing mount points for nfs shares.